South Korea – Clinical Trials Regulatory Process

 Exemption from submission of data for the category of drugs below

-KFDA provides some exemption for submission of data for some categories of drugs as below
+KFDA provides some exemptions for the submission of data for some categories of drugs as below

-- A drug under development in any foreign country.
+- A drug is under development in any foreign country.

-- In the case of the clinical trial to be conducted for meeting the permit conditions after the license of the drug is issued.
+- This applies to clinical trials conducted for meeting permit conditions after the drug’s license is issued.

 - An orphan drug.

-- A drug with sufficient clinical grounds in Korea and foreign countries, in case the applicant intends to commence a therapeutic confirmatory clinical trial directly/indirectly associated with licensing the drug (including any amendment).
+- A drug with adequate clinical evidence in Korea and foreign countries, if the applicant plans to begin a confirmatory clinical trial associated with licensing the drug, including any amendments.

-- A new drug of the natural substance(s) (excluding a case that any characteristic component is separated and extracted).
+- A new drug made from natural substances, excluding cases where any characteristic component is separated and extracted, is the subject of reference.

 Import of investigational medicines